BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 - Will we need to emulated TPM for anything?
 - How should we unravel the Merkle tree?
 - Can one verifier be used for multiple agents/nodes?
+- How to register VTPMs on Tenant agent nodes with provider Agent's AIK_pub
+- Do we share the Merkle Tree with all instances?

 ## References and Resources
 - About the project: